-Personnel (Staff) Development funding is included in the AB602 Base funding amount.
+Personnel (Staff) Development grant funding was previously rolled into AB602 special education funding.
 The WESELPA portion of these funds must be taken off the top before the special education funding dollars are distributed to member LEAs.
 Currently, the WESELPA's Personnel Development funding is based on the 2012/13 per Pupil Count rate of \$0.945782 multiplied by the PY October pupil count.